• Andrew’s Toblerone Cheesecake

-I don’t have a sweet tooth as such, but I have discovered a talent for making desserts – that or my friends are very complimentary ;o)
+I don’t have a sweet tooth as such, but I have discovered a talent for making desserts - that or my family and friends are very complimentary 😉

-I think I’d heard of The Cheesecake Factory before my first trip to the States, so when our hotel taxi took us past the one on Camelback Road in Phoenix we had to double back after checking in.
-I can testify to that first comment on Yelp.com – the “Portions are ginormous” !
+I think I’d heard of The Cheesecake Factory before my first trip to the United States of America, so when our hotel taxi took us past the one on Camelback Road in Phoenix we had to double back after checking in.
+I can testify to the first comment that the “Portions are ginormous”!

 This is the latest version that was a huge success at my most recent Birthday celebrations.
-Those mathematically minded of you will note the recipe uses only 2/3rds of the Toblerone..
+Those mathematically minded of you will note the recipe uses only ⅔ of the Toblerone..

 For the Base